 Baltic amber jewellery, amber with inclusions, coral, jet, ivory (pre-1947), tortoiseshell, natural history objects with collector provenance.

-English pewter — chargers, tankards, measures, flagons with touchmarks, commemorative pieces.
-Arts & Crafts Tudric pewter by Liberty especially sought.
+English pewter — chargers, tankards, capacity measures, flagons with touchmarks.
+Arts & Crafts Tudric Liberty pewter by Archibald Knox especially sought.

 Vintage lighters (Dunhill, Zippo, Ronson), meerschaum pipes, silver cigarette cases, cigar cutters, vesta cases, table lighters with collector interest.